PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ### Custom RC

-At last, load the configuration string to your custom NeoVim package.
+At last, load the configuration string to your custom Neovim package.

 ```nix
 # packages/myNeovim.nix